 Now that we have seen the 2 Series Coupe version, is not very difficult to imagine how the convertible will look like.
 All we had to do was to remove the roof and we got a very cool 2 Series Convertible.

-The fact that Audi is already developing a new generation Audi TT should be no surprise to anyone considering the amount of new sports cars we have seen.
-But, until the new generation TT will arrive on the market, the 2 Series Convertible will syill have to face the current model.
+The fact that Audi is already developing a new-generation Audi TT should be no surprise to anyone considering the amount of new sports cars we have seen.
+But, until the new generation TT arrives on the market, the 2 Series Convertible will still have to face the current model.

 It is powered by a 2.0-liter, four-cylinder engine that makes 211 horsepower and 258 pound-feet of torque.

-The only problem is that the TT Roadster is priced from $42,900 - while the upcoming 2 Series Convertible is expected to be priced from about $35k.
+The only problem is that the TT Roadster is priced from $42,900, while the upcoming 2 Series Convertible checks in at just under $39k.

 Few new cars have been more anticipated than the BMW 2 Series Coupe when it arrived in early 2014.
 Hot on the heels of the widely acclaimed BMW 228i and M235i Coupe, BMW announces the new BMW 2 Series Convertible.
 Available in the US as the 228i and M235i, the 2 Series Convertible blends the style and dynamic driving character for which the 2 Series Coupe is already renowned with the open-air pleasure of a folding soft-top.
 The BMW 2 Series Convertible will make its world debut at the Paris Motor Show.
 The 2015 M235i and 228i as well as the 228i xDrive, featuring BMW’s intelligent all-wheel drive system, will arrive in US showrooms in early 2015.
 The 2015 BMW 2 Series Convertible will be offered at a Manufacturer’s Suggested Retail Price of $38,850 for the 228i, $40,650 for the 228i xDrive, $48,650 for the M235i, including $950 destination and handling.